Yulin-W/alternate-history-editor/README.md

 - Using the admin level map will be rather laggy, so for most purposes rather use national level map
 - Double click legend label to edit (click elsewhere or press Enter to finish editing)
 - Added new time points inherit the map of the previous time point (makes timeline mapping easier)
+- To use offline, you'll need to setup a local server and then open the main.html there

 ### Possible uses
 - Alternate history timeline making OFC ^_^